nidxnSelina/Wind-Turbine-Anomaly-Detection-System/README.md

 ---

 ### 2. `AnomalyForecastModel`
-A **supervised Random Forest–based model** that learns from historical labeled data to detect anomalies automatically.
+A **supervised Random Forest–based model** that learns from historical data to detect anomalies automatically.

 **Highlights**
-- Uses `RandomForestClassifier` for binary classification (`is_anomaly`)
+- Uses `RandomForestClassifier` for binary classification (`is_anomaly` label derived)
 - Automatically handles class imbalance with `RandomUnderSampler`
 - Scales features using `StandardScaler`
 - Splits training/testing automatically and saves model artifacts